akaspin/workshops/two_tags/presentation/index.md

 1. Great chance to shoot yourself in the leg.
 1. VE is not a package manager.

+???
-^ examples: python virtualenv, rbenv
+examples: python virtualenv, rbenv

 ---

-# [fit] Go already has virtual environments
+# Go already has virtual environments

 1. `$GOROOT` for go toolchain and builtins.
 1. `$GOBIN` for `go install`.